Netflix/OpenVPCal/README.md

 ### Patch Generation

-In order to generate the calibration, the user must first export calibration patches that can be played back on the Media Player of preference and shot with the camera of choice.
+In order to generate the calibration, the user must first export calibration patches that can be played back on the Media Player of preference.
 Once all walls are created, the user can generate the calibration patches via “File>Generate OpenVpCal Patterns”

 <img src="docs/source/images/image10.png" alt="image_tooltip" width="30%" height="50%">

+**The LED Settings in OpenVPCal must be correctly set up before exporting the calibration patches**.
-Most of the color values of the calibration patches have absolute chromaticity (apart from the Macbeth chart) but require to be correctly encoded with the invEOTF that will be configured in the LED Wall image processor’s settings (Target Screen EOTF). **Therefore, the LED Settings in OpenVPCal must be correctly set up before exporting the calibration patches**.
+Most of the colour values of the calibration patches have absolute chromaticity (apart from the Macbeth colour checker chart) but need to be correctly encoded with the invEOTF that will be configured in the LED Wall image processor’s settings (Target Screen EOTF).
 The user can set up the patch file format, resolution and number of frames per patch in the dedicated Patch Generation tab within the Project Settings widget.

 Choose the correct file format and encoding described in the Patch Generation section for the media playback system.
 For example, if Unreal is used, exporting the patches as linear EXRs might be easier.
-However, if using a system such as Disguise or Plate Performer, export display-referred patches as DPX files.
+However, if using a system such as Disguise or Plate Performer, we suggest exporting display-referred patches as DPX files.

 <img src="docs/source/images/image32.png" alt="image_tooltip" width="30%" height="50%">

-Please note that if selecting EXR as File Format, the patch generation will ignore the EOTF and generate linear EXR patches, scaled so that the value of 1=100nits.
-These linear EXR are encoded in the Target Color space, so if you have selected Rec2020, the EXRs will be Linear Rec2020.
+Once again, please note that if selecting EXR as File Format, **the patch generation will ignore the EOTF and generate linear EXR patches**, scaled so that the value of 1=100nits.
+These linear EXR are encoded in the Target Colour space, so if you have selected Rec2020, the EXRs will be Linear Rec2020.

 When exporting the patches, OpenVPCal will also export a Pre_Calibration_OpenVPCal.ocio config that provides the user with the necessary transforms to apply to the patches.
 This is fundamental when exporting EXR.

-The OCIO config will have a group of transforms called OpenVPCal, which will offer 3 color spaces:  \
+The OCIO config will have a group of transforms called OpenVPCal, with two subgroups of colour spaces:  \
-1. An EOTF Curve only transform

-2. A Color Space + EOTF

-3. A linear Color Space

-As the EXRs are in Linear Color Space (e.g. Linear ROE_GAMUT, or Linear Rec2020), this is the Color space you should be selecting as Input color space in the OCIO configuration panel.
-(Note If You Are Using formats other than EXR you will need to selecxt the colour space + EOTF as the data in those files is not linear)
+- INPUT: The pure target colour spaces, in Linear and with the EOTF.
+These can be used as input colour space when processing the calibration patches.
+You will find two transforms:
+1. A Colour Space + EOTF (eg ST2084 Rec 2020): select this colour space as input colour space for DPX, TIFF, PNG patches
+2. A linear Colour Space (eg Linear Rec 2020): select this colour space as input colour space for EXR patches
+- UTILITY: A series of utility colour spaces required for the OCIO config to function (e.g. the EOTF curve, the calibration transforms, ...)

 <img src="docs/source/images/image28.png" alt="image_tooltip" width="70%" height="50%">

-Likewise, the OCIO config also offer an OpenVpCal group in the Display Views with options for the  Pre-Calibration Output. (used before calibration)
-And a Post-Calibration Output (used after calibration) used after the calibration process.

-This will be your output in the OCIO configuration panel.
+Additionally, the OCIO config will also contain OpenVpCal Display+Views, with a Pre-Calibration Output.
+This is the output colour space you need to choose for your LED wall to shoot the calibration patches.
+Once the calibration is completed, OpenVPCal will export a Post-Calibration OCIO, which will add Calibrated Views to the already existing LED Displays.

 <img src="docs/source/images/image9.png" alt="image_tooltip" width="70%" height="50%">

+#TODO: replace this image with a Rec2020 Linear one
-Here’s an example of how the OCIO configuration panel will look like with the transforms selected above.
+Here’s an example of how the OCIO configuration panel will look with the transforms selected above.

 <img src="docs/source/images/image11.png" alt="image_tooltip" width="100%" height="100%">

-In case your Media Playback cannot play each patch for a determined and consistent number of frames, set the “Frames per patch” option which will export the necessary frames to playback directly at your shooting FPS.
+In case your Media Playback cannot play each patch for a determined and consistent number of frames, set the “Frames per patch” option, which will export the necessary frames to playback directly at your shooting FPS.

 The user can also add a Custom Logo to the generation of the patches that will personalise the first Patch (Home patch) of the calibration sequence.

 ### Camera / Lens Info

-As OpenVPCal uses the camera as a colorimeter, best practice is to capture the calibration patches with the exact camera model that will be used in production.
-If that is not possible, any lens can be used for the calibration, but the camera model and its firmware should be the same.
-The calibration tool will minimize the effect of the lens on the patches.
-A “clean” prime lens with a medium focal length (35-65mm) is recommended.
+As OpenVPCal uses the camera as a colourimeter, best practice is to capture the calibration patches with the exact camera that will be used in production.
+If that is not possible, make sure that the same camera model, running the same firmware as the production camera, is sourced to shoot the calibration.

+The calibration tool will minimise the effect of the lens on the patches.
+However, a “clean” prime lens with a medium focal length (35-65mm) is recommended.

 ### Shoot